cicconee/go-cicd-example/README.md

 systemctl start <service-name>
 ```

-If you view the status you will see that it is `inactive`.
+If you view the status you will see that it keeps trying to activate.

 ```shell
 systemctl status <service-name>